 Burns BLM/Forest Service 2025 Map and Work Plan

 Jessi led discussion on the continuing project: the creation of a map utilizing USFS and BLM data.
 Jessi said with the color assignment on the polygons she also assigned a name as to who would be working in the area.
-For now, it appears this project is complete on track and county workers were able to download the map from both agencies successfully.
+For now, it appears this project is on track and county workers were able to download the map from both agencies successfully.

 Sam from BLM said the map she was working on did not show a county line.
 Jim and Matt Wenick discussed a day for both counties to meet and work in one adjourning area.